Nickchapman3773/Uranium-Fever/docs/frequentlyaskedquestions.md

     - **Into the Deep** - Visit Shamble.
     - **Lake Havasu** - Visit Searchlight Airport.
     - **Dry Wells** - Visit Blue Paradise Vacation Rentals.
+    - **Zion Trails** - Explore the Northwestern most corner of the Mojave Wasteland.
     - **Race To The Bottom** - Visit Freeside Coop.
     - **Honest Hearts** - Listen to the radio broadcast near Freeside.
     - **Old World Blues** - Listen to the radio broadcast near the Crashed Satellite.